By Gitu Jain, New England Botanic Garden

 So, what were those early days like?

 In the mid-nineties, the Garden hosted an annual event that some will remember called the ‘Festival of Trees,’ showcasing Christmas trees decorated with ornaments.
 Then in 1997, the Garden introduced a year-end light display known as Holly Days to raise funds for its operations.
-The event ran through 2013, mainly during the day and mostly indoors.
+The event ran through 2013, mainly during the day and mostly indoors with some outdoor evening experiences included.
 At that time, light displays were not the focus but rather part of the overall Holly Days celebrations, which included live music, performances, and various holiday activities.
 The real highlight of Holly Days was handcrafted ornaments made with natural materials such as dried flowers, leaves, seeds, cones, and branches, as well as other festive decor that captured the spirit of the holidays.
 Most years adopted a unique theme.

 Take 2011, for instance.
 Holly Days: Fashioned from Nature featured ornaments that highlighted the year’s glitz and glamour, whereas 2012’s Holly Days: Food, Glorious Food, showcased ornaments crafted to look like sugarplums and cupcakes alongside other faux culinary decorations.
 As part of Holly Days, the Garden collaborated with outside organizations, such as garden clubs, to decorate trees, wreaths, and other holiday decor.
 Some years, the Garden also held People’s Choice awards for the decorations.